The Team

 Elise Stromayer

-Elise is a student at Boston University majoring in International Relations with a focus on environment and development in Latin America.
-Elise is a passionate Mainer with a commitment to community service.
+Elise studies international relations at Boston University with a focus on environment and development in Latin America.
+She is a passionate Mainer with a commitment to community service.
 She is interested in non-profit management and brings hands-on experience in basic accounting to the CSI board.
+She serves as Treasurer of the Board.

 E-mail: elisestromaye@gmail.com